mhowlett/NNanomsg/README.md

 ### Development Status

 Alpha quality.
 We're still debating the best way to structure some functionality and parts of the API will likely change.

-NNanomsg now requires a version of nanomsg that provides nn_poll.
-This is not included in the alpha-0.2 releases - you must get master from github, or use one of the binaries provided in this distribution.
+The current version of NNanomsg requires nanomsg-0.3-beta or greater.

 Only tested on linux/mono and Windows/Microsoft CLR.